alexander-hergert/rest-countries-api/README.md

 - Style the View and add flag image.
 - Style the Infos and parent elements.
 - Add Borderlands and Borderland component and link them.
+- Add fetchedData (all countries) as state.
+Create dataSlice.js.
+- Create filtered by region.
 - Create filtered searching.

 ### Built with